ELENA-LANG/tutorials/ExpressionTree1/README.md

     did something

 How does it work?
-ClosureTape invokes its member one after another.
+DynamicTape invokes its member one after another.
 At the beginning the tape stack is empty:

     <--

-The first closure is invoked.
-ConstantClosure simply returns the object it was created with:
+The first function is invoked.
+ConstantFunction simply returns the object it was created with:

     MyDynamicallyLoadedClass
     <--

-The next one is MessageClosure.
+The next one is MessageFunction.
 It sends its message to the object at the stack top, i.e to MyDynamicallyLoadedClass and returnd the result of the operation (similar to our first example)

     MyDynamicallyLoadedClass